sine-fdn/garble-lang/garble_docs/src/landing.md

 }
 ```

 Garble is developed by the [SINE Foundation](https://sine.foundation/) and is [open source](https://github.com/sine-fdn/garble-lang).
-We developed Garble for our own MPC engine, but you can use Garble in any [MPC engine](./integration.md) that executes boolean circuits.
+We developed Garble for our own MPC engine, but you can use Garble in any [MPC engine](./integration.md) that executes Boolean circuits.